Electrical Installation Condition Report (EICR)

-An Electrical Installation Condition Report (EICR) is used by a qualified electrician to document electrical testing results to ensure that electrical installation is safe until the next inspection.
+An Electrical Installation Condition Report (EICR) is used to identify potential electrical defects and document testing results to ensure that the electrical installation is safe for building occupiers.
 The report captures detailed information on electrical wear and tear such as faulty wiring or damaged equipment, which can cause electrocutions, fires, and fatalities.

 Once an electrical inspection is completed, the EICR is issued to the building owner or supervisor with key findings, including equipment needing repair or replacement.
 An EICR also serves as a record for when the next inspection should be carried out.